vlsienthusiast00x/vsdpro/README.md

 # Real purpose of this repository

 This repository is a documentation of the VSDSquadronPRO internship conducted by VLSI System Design for the students who have purschased this board.
-You can see tasks done by me in the "tasks" folder given by the VSD team.
+You can see tasks done by me in the "tasks" folder which were given by the VSD team.
 For more details please visit [here](https://www.vlsisystemdesign.com/vsdsquadronpro/)